AI context

 Version history

-MCP resources have their own version history, separate from a backlog item’s content version history.
+AI context has its own version history, separate from a backlog item’s content version history.
 Changes to one do not affect the other.

 Restore a version